Classic Brothy Vegan French Onion Soup

 In a pinch, you can use pretty much any type of onion.
 I’ve caramelized red, white, yellow, and sweet onions.

-Beef broth is the most traditional onion soup base, and I prefer a vegan beef-style broth myself.
-My favorite these days is the Born Simple Beef-Style Broth Concentrate, but Better than Bouillon is a good option as well.
+A beef-style broth will be most traditional.
+My favorite is the Born Simple Beef-Style Broth Concentrate, and Better than Bouillon is a good option as well.

 You’ll need a fair amount of broth for the recipe—a whole eight cups.

-The other thing to say about the broth here is that it shouldn’t be ice cold.
+Also keep in mind that the broth shouldn’t be ice cold.
 Use broth that is room temperature or prepared with hot water.
 If you’re reconstituting a bouillon cube or powder, you’ll be using warm liquid, anyway.

 How to make vegan French onion soup

 As you begin making this recipe, just remember: patience.
-This is recipe isn’t hard, but it is a commitment.
-If you know that upfront, you can relax, settle into the process, and enjoy it.
+This is recipe isn’t hard, but it does take time.
+Relax and enjoy the process.

 Step 1: Slice your onions